Vytautas Landsbergis-Žemkalnis: Interwar Lithuania

-Nazi occupation and emigration to Australia
+Nazi occupation

+When Nazi Germany invaded the Soviet Union and Lithuanians started the anti-Soviet June Uprising, Landsbergis became the minister of infrastructure in the short-lived Provisional Government of Lithuania.
+He continued to work as chief of the city's construction board which prepared Vilnius' general plan in January 1944.
+During his tenure, the city began construction of a road to Kaunas as well as reconstruction of the Cathedral Square and the present-day Daukanto Square.
+These were not new initiatives, but a continuation of pre-war Polish projects.
+In 1942–1943, he also taught at Vilnius University.

 There is some evidence that he was in contact with the anti-Nazi resistance (e.g. with Juozas Vitas).
-His wife Ona Jablonskytė-Landsbergienė who remained in Kaunas helped hide 16-year old Jewish girl Bella Gurvich (later Rozenberg) and was recognized as one of the Righteous Among the Nations in 1995.
+His wife Ona Jablonskytė-Landsbergienė who remained in Kaunas and, without his knowledge, helped hide 16-year old Jewish girl Bella Gurvich (later Rozenberg) and was recognized as one of the Righteous Among the Nations in 1995.
+Additionally, Ona assisted her sister's family in sheltering a Jewish child, Avivit Kissin, from the Holocaust.
+She brought Kissin to her sister's home and produced a forged birth certificate with a Lithuanian for Kissin.
+Her sister and brother-in-law were named Righteous Among the Nations.
 His son Gabrielius together with his classmates Valdas Adamkus (future President of Lithuania) and Liūtas Grinius (son of the former President Kazys Grinius) published 16 issues of anti-Nazi Jaunime, budėk!
 (Youth, Stay Alert!).
 Gabrielius was arrested by the Gestapo in May 1944.
 Together with 26 other Lithuanians, some of them leaders of the Supreme Committee for the Liberation of Lithuania, he was transferred from one prison to another.
 Landsbergis followed his son's journey, smuggled him food, and petitioned Nazi officials (including Alfred Rosenberg, his acquaintance from the Riga Polytechnical Institute and the Reich Minister for the Occupied Eastern Territories).
 Gabrielius and other Lithuanian prisoners were eventually freed by the Americans in Bayreuth in April 1945.
 Landsbergis published a memoir about his efforts to free his son in 1991.

 He became a displaced person (DP) and worked as a teacher at a Lithuanian DP camp in Rebdorf in Eichstätt.
 In 1946–1949, he taught at the University of the United Nations Relief and Rehabilitation Administration (UNRRA) in Munich.
 In 1949, he emigrated to Australia and worked there as an architect at the Housing and Construction Department in Melbourne.
 Some of the projects he worked on include the embassy of Australia in New Delhi, hospital in Port Moresby (Papua New Guinea), government administrative building in Melbourne, tax office in Brisbane, factory for Burghart Hurle and Associates.
 He was also active with the Lithuanian Australian community.